QinweiRan/GlobalForestationPotential/README.md

-Against the backdrop of intensified climate change, forestation is increasingly promoted as a key nature-based climate solution.
-By incorporating three-dimensional structural constraints,  we reassessed global forestation potential and delivered a detailed global spatial map that facilitates the prioritization of high-potential sites for forestation.
-The results of this study provide new insights into the role of forestation in climate mitigation.
+Against the backdrop of intensified climate change, forestation is increasingly recognized as a key nature-based climate solution.
+Here, we reassess global forestation potential by jointly modelling canopy height and cover, the two structural criteria embedded in the FAO forest definition, and generate a high-resolution, spatially explicit global map of forestation potential.
+We further integrate ecological safeguards and socioeconomic feasibility scenarios to estimate areas more realistically available for forestation implementation.
+The results of this study provide new insights into the spatial extent and constraints of forestation potential for climate mitigation.

-This repository contains the codes and data used to generate all the figures for our main analysis.
+This repository contains the code and data used to generate all figures for the main analysis.